Odhynn/Naerk/content/Characters/Virdithas.md

 > [!quote]
 > "You dragons fear our evolution and try to enslave us with insidious methods.
 I don't even understand why we're sitting and talking to a [[Nentha|dragon]] and his [[Sylris|ruffian]]."

 One of the five faction leaders at the decline of the [[Edhellin]] civilization.
 He was a powerful spellcaster able to cast the most destructive spells, while he created several by himself.
+He took part in the battle at the [[Day of Wild Magic]] against the exiled archmage [[Sylris]].